cnord/doc-security-center/english/11-database-wizard.md

 The above mentioned set of command-line parameters means that the "Database wizard" module shall create a fast copy of the database and copy it to the folders `E:\Backup Data\Operational` and `\\Storage\Andromeda Backup\Operational`.

-When copying a backup to the destination folder, the “Database wizard” module shall check that the total number of online backup files in the destination folder does not exceed 24, and if there are more, the oldest backup file shall be deleted.
+When copying a backup to the destination folder, the "Database wizard" module shall check that the total number of online backup files in the destination folder does not exceed 24, and if there are more, the oldest backup file shall be deleted.

 [id-11-01]: img/AnDBWiz-BR.png "Start window of the "Database wizard" module"
 [id-11-02]: img/AnDBWiz-BR-Back-02.png "Backup settings window"
 [id-11-03]: img/AnDBWiz-BR-Rest-02.png "Configuration window for restore from a backup"
 [id-11-04]: img/AnDBWiz-EI-Imp-And-01.png "Window for selecting data source for import operation"
 [id-11-05]: img/AnDBWiz-EI-Imp-And-02.png "Window for setting up import from Andromeda database"
-[id-11-06]: img/AnDBWiz-EI-Imp-Str-02.png "Window for setting up import from “Strazh” database"
+[id-11-06]: img/AnDBWiz-EI-Imp-Str-02.png "Window for setting up import from "Strazh" database"
 [id-11-07]: img/AnDBWiz-EI-Imp-Csm-02.png "Window for setting up import from CSM32 database"
-[id-11-08]: img/AnDBWiz-EI-Imp-Csm-03.png “Window for mapping event classes during import from CSM32 database"
+[id-11-08]: img/AnDBWiz-EI-Imp-Csm-03.png "Window for mapping event classes during import from CSM32 database"
 [id-11-09]: img/AnDBWiz-EI-Exp-Csv-02.png "Window for selecting sites and fields when setting up site information export"
 [id-11-10]: img/AnDBWiz-EI-Exp-Csv-03.png "Window for setting exporting information about sites"
 [id-11-11]: img/AnDBWiz-EI-Imp-GN-02.png "Window for setting up import from GuardNet database"
-[id-11-12]: img/AnDBWiz-EI-Imp-Nmn-02.png "Window for setting up import from Neman database”
+[id-11-12]: img/AnDBWiz-EI-Imp-Nmn-02.png "Window for setting up import from Neman database"
 [id-11-13]: img/AnDBWiz-EI-Imp-XML-02.png "Window for setting import from XML file"